noblegoi617-hue/-Nexis-Asus-Fixer/README.md

 ## ⚠️ Disclaimer

 This tool is specifically optimized for ASUS laptops experiencing network hardware detection issues.
-While it is completely safe to use, the developer (**Knowx**) is not responsible for any unforeseen system errors.
+While it is completely safe to use, the developer is not responsible for any unforeseen system errors.
 Ensure your Windows OS is fully updated!

 ---